Edinburgh of the Seven Seas

-Edinburgh of the Seven Seas is the only settlement of the island of Tristan da Cunha, a part of the British Overseas Territory Saint Helena, Ascension and Tristan da Cunha in the South Atlantic Ocean.
+Edinburgh of the Seven Seas (ESS if shortened) is the only settlement on the island of Tristan da Cunha, a part of the British Overseas Territory of Saint Helena, Ascension and Tristan da Cunha in the South Atlantic Ocean.
 Locally, it is referred to as The Settlement or The Village.

-Edinburgh of the Seven Seas is regarded as the most remote permanent settlement on Earth, located over 1,500 miles (2400 kilometres) from the nearest human settlement, on Saint Helena.

 History

 The settlement was founded on the island of Tristan da Cunha in 1816 by a Sergeant William Glass from Kelso, Scottish Borders after the UK annexed Tristan da Cunha.
 A military garrison was maintained on the islands as a guard against any French attempts to rescue Napoleon, who was imprisoned on Saint Helena.
 The military garrison remained until the end of World War II.

 It is named after Prince Alfred, Duke of Edinburgh, the second son of Queen Victoria, in honour of his visit to the island in 1867.

-Edinburgh of the Seven Seas is the only major settlement of Tristan da Cunha, and contains a small port, the Administrator's residence, and the post office.
-It was damaged in a volcanic eruption on the island in 1961, which forced the entire population to abandon the settlement and evacuate to Calshot, Hampshire in the UK.
-The eruption destroyed the settlement's crayfish factory.
+Edinburgh of the Seven Seas is the only settlement of Tristan da Cunha, and contains a small port, the Administrator's residence, and the post office.
+It was damaged in a volcanic eruption on the island in 1961, which forced the entire population to abandon the settlement and evacuate to Calshot in the UK.
+The eruption destroyed the crayfish factory.

-After the return of most of the islanders in 1963, the settlement was rebuilt.
-The harbour at Edinburgh was named Calshot Harbour, after their temporary home during the eruption.
+Most of the islanders returned in 1963.
+The harbour was named Calshot Harbour, after their temporary home during the eruption.